-ENG 210 Business Writing.
-2-3 cr.
-Study and practice of the techniques of achieving clarity, brevity and effectiveness in business writing.
-Planning, preparation, criticizing business letters, memoranda, short and long reports and manuals of procedure.
+ENG 210 Business Communication, 3 cr.
+(Same as BUS 210.)
+Study and practice of the techniques of achieving clarity, brevity and effectiveness in business communication.
+Planning, preparation, critiquing of business letters, memoranda, short and long reports, resumes, manuals of procedure, and oral reports.
 Prereq: ENG 102 or cons. instr.
-EL.
+ELWE

 ENG 220 Introduction to the English Language.
-3 cr.
-A beginning course in the study of the English language, concerned with such subjects as the history and structure of the language, development of dictionaries, changing meanings of words, and types of grammar.
-An elective open to freshman but not as a substitute for ENG 101, 102 or 202.
-EL.
+3 cf. A beginning course in the study of the English language, concerned with subjects such as the history and structure of the language, development of dictionaries, changing meanings of words, and types of grammar.
+An elective open to freshmen but not as a substitute for ENG 101, ENG 102, or ENG 202, EL.

 ENG 250 Introduction to Literature.
 3 cr.
-Intensive analysis of literature, including poetry, drama, and fiction, using representative types, primarily from several periods of English and American literature.
-Not open to students with credit in ENG 251, 253 or 255.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
+Intensive analysis of literature, including poetry, drama, and liction, using representative types, primarily from several periods of English and American literature.
+Not open to students with credit in ENG 251, ENG 253, or ENG 255, Proreq: ENG 101 (or exemption based on placement test score) or ENG 102 nu cons.
+Instr.
 HFA/PT.

 ENG 251 Introduction to Dramatic Literature.
 3 cr.
 Intensive analysis of dramatic literature using representative types, primarily from several periods of English and American drama.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
+Prefeq: ENG 101 (or exemption based on placement test score) or ENG 102 or cone, instr.
 HFA/PT.

-ENG 253 Introduction to Narrative Literature.
-3 cr.
-Intensive analysis of fiction using representative types, primarily from several periods of English and American literature.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
+ENG 253 Introduction to Narrative Literature, 3 ct.
+Intensive analysis of fiction using representative types, primarily from several periods of English and American Intersture.
+Preroq: ENG 101 (or exemption based on placement test score) or ENG 102 or cans. instr.
 HFA/PT.

 ENG 255 Introduction to Poetry.
 3 cr.
-Intensive analysis of poetry using representative types, primarily from several periods of English and American literature.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
+Intensive analysis of poetry using representative types, primarily from several poriods of English and American literature.
+Prereo: ENG 101 (or exemption based on placement test score) or ENG 102 or cons.
+Instr.
 HFA/PT.

-ENG 260 English Literature Before 1798.
-3 cr.
-A study of the development of British literature before 1798 through a survey of representative literary works.
+ENG 260 English Literature Before 1798, 3 cr.
+A swidy of the development of British literature before 1798 through a survey of representative literary works.
 Not open to students with credit in ENG 270.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
+Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons.
+Instr.
 HFA/PT/HP/SQ(261).

 ENG 261 English Literature After 1798.
 3 cr.
 A study of the development of British literature after 1798 through a survey of representative literary works.
 Not open to students with credit in ENG 270.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
+Piereq: ENG 101 (or exemption cased on placement test score) or ENG 102 or cons.
+Instr.
 HFA/PT/HP/SQ(260).

-ENG 262 American Literature Before 1865.
-3 cr.
+ENG 262 American Literature Before 1865, 3 cr.
 A study of the development of American literature before 1865 through a survey of representative literary works.
-Not open to students with credit in ENG 272.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
-HFA/PT/HP/SQ(263).
+Not open to students with credit in ENG 272, Prereq.
+ENG 101 (or exemption based on placement test score) or ENG 102 or corts, instr.
+HFMPT/HP/SO(268).

-ENG 263 American Literature After 1865.
-3 cr.
-A study of the development of American literature after 1865 through a survey of representative literary works.
-Not open to students with credit in ENG 272.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
-HFA/PT/HP/SQ(262).
+EMG 263 American Literature After 1865, 3 cr.
+A study of the development of American literature after 1865 through a survey of representative literary works, Not open to students with credit in ENG 272.
+Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons.
+Instr.
+HFA/PT/HP/SO(262).

-ENG 264 World Literature Before 1700.
+ENG 264 The Western Tradition in Literature Betare 1700.
 3 cr.
-Selected masterpieces of world literature from ancient time to the end of the seventeenth century.
+Selected masterpieces of the Western tradition in literature from ancient time to the end of the seventeenth century.
 Not open to students with credit in ENG 274.
-Prereq: ENG 101 (or exemption based on placement test score) or ENG 102 or cons. instr.
+Prereq: ENG 101 (or exemption based on placement lest score) or ENG 102 or cons.
+Instr.
 HFA/PT/SQ(265).